Barr, Luke: *1968

 • César Ritz and Auguste Escoffier were pioneers who revolutionized the hospitality industry in the late 19th century.

-Ritz, a Swiss peasant, became a renowned hotelier known for his impeccable taste and obsession with detail.
-Escoffier, a French chef, transformed French cuisine into an art form and established the modern kitchen hierarchy.
+Ritz, a Swiss hotelier born into a peasant family, became renowned for his impeccable taste and meticulous attention to detail.
+Escoffier, a French chef, transformed French cuisine into an art form and established the modern kitchen brigade system.

 At the Savoy Hotel in London, their collaboration set new standards for luxury dining and hospitality.
-Ritz created an immersive, theatrical experience for guests, while Escoffier introduced innovative dishes like Peach Melba and personalized tasting menus.
-They attracted high society, celebrities, and the nouveau riche by catering to their desires for sophistication.
+Ritz created an immersive, theatrical experience for guests, while Escoffier introduced innovative dishes such as Peach Melba and refined the art of fine dining through carefully planned menus.
+Together, they attracted high society, celebrities, and the nouveau riche by catering to their desire for sophistication and elegance.

-However, their success was tainted by a scandal in 1898 when they were fired from the Savoy for accepting bribes and mismanagement.
-Undeterred, they went on to establish the iconic Ritz Hotel in Paris and the Carlton in London, cementing their legacy as visionaries who defined modern luxury hospitality.
+However, their success was overshadowed by scandal in 1898 when they were dismissed from the Savoy after allegations of accepting commissions from suppliers and financial mismanagement.
+Undeterred, they went on to help establish the iconic Ritz Hotel in Paris and the Carlton Hotel in London, cementing their legacy as visionaries who shaped modern luxury hospitality.